Sometimes your past comes back to haunt you. Other times it greets you with open arms.

 As they departed base camp, the Scouts — David, Jeremy, Mike, Sam, Jack and Zach — were greeted by Dowling.

-Then they spent 12 days climbing, backpacking, rifle shooting and exploring an old gold mine.
+Then they spent 12 days climbing, backpacking and exploring an old gold mine.
 They summited Mount Phillips along the way.

 When they returned to base camp, Dowling greeted them once more.
 The Scouts presented one of their crew T-shirts — clean, thankfully — to their troop’s founder “as a gesture of thanks and to commemorate the successful completion of their trek,” Chamberlin wrote.